EvidentSecurity/esp-sdk-ruby/docs/UsersApi.md

 api_instance = ESP::UsersApi.new

-id = 56 # Integer | User Id
+id = 56 # Integer | User ID

 opts = {
-  include: "include_example" # String | Objects that can be included in the response:  organization,sub_organizations,teams,role  See Including Objects for more information.
+  include: "include_example" # String | Related objects that can be included in the response.
+See Including Objects for more information.
 }

 begin